heavy-lifting/heavy-lifting.github.io/_posts/2018-06-16-anniversay-ii.md

 # kvlt

-me and laurie played another gig as TRVE YORKSHIRE KVLT ENSEMBLE at foodhall in sheffiedl just last week, which was super fun and (somewhat unsurprisingly i think) found a more appreciative and less confused audience at a noise gig than in an algoravey setting.
+me and laurie played another gig as TRVE YORKSHIRE KVLT ENSEMBLE at foodhall just last week, which was super fun and (somewhat unsurprisingly i think) found a more appreciative and less confused audience at a noise gig than in an algoravey setting.

 [![35143537_10102517758084779_2885971246976073728_n.jpg](https://s33.postimg.cc/nlg2mpbov/35143537_10102517758084779_2885971246976073728_n.jpg)](https://postimg.cc/image/pq0fnsdbf/)